0xSero/partisia-docs/docs/node-operations/complete-synaps-kyb.md

 The processes differ between business and personal accounts.

-**You will need your ID, access to a webcam for likeness and company documents ready.**
+**You will need to have your ID, access to a webcam for likeness and company documents ready.**

 ## Verification process for individuals (KYC)